aselshall/eds/HW/HW3_Pandas.md

 ## Problem 1: Exploratory data analysis with Pandas (65 Points)

 ### Tasks
+Perform the following tasks:
-In this problem you will repeat the steps in lesson 10 - 12 using a dataset of your interest.
-Also, you will use an additional method that we did not cover in class.
-The use of LLM is permitted and encouraged.
-Finally, you will report any useful information that you learned from your data analysis.
+- Repeat the steps in Lessons 10 - 12 Pansas Primer using a dataset of your interest
+- Use one method that we did not cover in class in your analysis
+- Report some useful information that you learned from your data analysis
+- Document your use of LLM to debug your code and get help

 ### Objective
 As outlined in the syllabus, this course emphasizes project-based learning and self-directed study opportunities.
 This problem provides you with the chance to explore a dataset of personal interest.
 The objectives of this problem are to:
 - Facilitate your learning of Pandas by engaging with a dataset that aligns with your interests